Automatically export inspections with MS Flow

 The Get past time action is also needed for this.
 Add it to your flow and configure it to match the settings for the trigger.

 A maximum of 1000 inspections can be processed during each interval.
-You will need to configure a smaller interval if your organisation is completing more than this number of inspections hourly.
+You will need to configure a smaller interval if your organization is completing more than this number of inspections hourly.

 The next step is to add the Search modified audits action listed under iAuditor and set the Modified after field to use Past time from the available dynamic content.